awslabs/fortuna/docs/source/quickstart.rst

 conformal sets might be large and unusable.
 :ref:`From model outputs <model_outputs>` also starts from pre-trained models but offers better control, as it can make sure uncertainty estimates have been appropriately calibrated.
+However, these may have been obtain with classical training methods, that may not capture model (epistemic) uncertainty sufficiently well.
-:ref:`From Flax models <flax_models>` has higher compatibility requirements but it enables you to replace standard training with scalable Bayesian inference procedures, further improving the quantification of uncertainty.
+:ref:`From Flax models <flax_models>` has higher compatibility requirements, as it requires you to build a deep learning model in `Flax <https://flax.readthedocs.io/en/latest/index.html>`_.
+However, it enables you to replace standard training with scalable Bayesian inference procedures, which may significantly improve the quantification of predictive uncertainty.

 The next paragraphs offer more details about each of these usage modes.